JetBrains/intellij-sdk-docs/topics/ui/text/writing_short.md

 Avoid passive voice.

-This way the same meaning can be expressed with less words.
+This way, the same meaning can be expressed with fewer words.
 Compare:

 <i>Those resources that are available locally</i> → <i>Local resources</i>